CrazySqueak/dokidoki-pi-launcher/README.md

 DISCLAIMER: This utility is fan-made, and not affiliated with Team Salvato.
 Doki Doki Literature Club! and all related characters and assets belong to Team Salvato.
 Team Salvato did not intend for DDLC to be run on this platform, so please don't report errors to them.

+Note: This is only compatible with the original version of DDLC, not DDLC+.
+There is no support planned for DDLC+ as it uses a completely different engine (not to mention the HD graphics would likely lag older models of Raspberry Pi).

+**IMPORTANT NOTICE**: This repository is currently inactive and the project no longer maintained.
+The launcher program provided by this project is provided as-is and I make no guarantees that it will work (although I can assure you it worked when I last tested it).

 This is a utility to run Doki Doki Literature Club! on the Raspberry Pi.
 DDLC has not been fully tested on this platform.

 **THIS IS CURRENTLY IN BETA.
 USE AT YOUR OWN RISK.**